arangodb/docs/oasis/organizations.md

 a company division, an institution or a non-profit organization.

 Users can be members of one or more organizations.
-However, you can only be a member of one _Free to try_ tier organization at a time.
+However, you can only be a member of one _Free-to-try_ tier organization at a time.

 ## How to switch between my organizations